CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-miniview-rules.md

-# REST API: adding a rule to a selection of a collection
+# REST API: POST miniview rules

 Method to add a rule to an existing selection from a collection (miniview, see [view documentation](rest-post-view-rules) for selections from a database).
 This is an HTTP POST call to the following URL: